 You can prepare this casserole up to three days in advance.
 Simply prepare the casserole as instructed but keep the topping separate and refrigerate them both.
 When ready to serve, bring the casserole dish to room temperature, add the onion topping and bake for 30 minutes.

 - To store: Leftovers should be stored in the refrigerator, covered, for up to 1 week.

 - To freeze: Remove the casserole from the dish and place it in a shallow container.
 Cover it completely, then store in the freezer for up to 6 months.

 - To reheat: Green bean casserole is best reheated in a preheated oven, for 10-12 minutes, until the sides are bubbling.
 If you’d like this quicker, just microwave it for 1-2 minutes, until hot.

-More delicious keto appetizers to try
+More vegetable sides to try

 - Preheat the oven to 180C/350F.
 Grease a medium sized baking dish and set aside.

 - In a mixing bowl, add your onion topping ingredients and mix well, until all the onions are coated.

 - Heat your oil in a non-stick pan on medium heat.
 When hot, add the onion mixture and stir fry for 4-5 minutes, until golden.
 Remove from the heat and set aside.